era-platform/cene-for-racket/notes/20190731-lexical-units.md

 ---

 ```
-(export-local export-metadata-op ...)
+(export export-metadata ...)
 ```

 A bounded declaration operation.

-(In short: Looks up the given export operations using the lexical unit's inner scope and exports all the things each one of them specifies.)
+(In short: Reads the given export metadata terms using the current lexical unit's outer scope and exports all the things each one of them specifies.)

 Returns control to the macroexpander to continue expanding the portion of the stream that follows the closing paren, and does the rest of its work concurrently with that.

-Spends its "what does this lexical unit define, what does it export, and what struct tag export circumstances does it determine?" familiarity ticket to say that it exports each of the things listed by each of the given export metadata operations.
-The export metadata operations are looked up in the lexical unit's inner scope.
+Spends its "what does this lexical unit define, what does it export, and what struct tag export circumstances does it determine?" familiarity ticket to say that it exports each of the things listed by each of the given export metadata entries.
+The export metadata terms are read using the current lexical unit's outer scope.

 ---